ros2/design/articles/content_filtering.md

 ### Requirement

-- ContentFilteredTopic interfaces can be used only if implementation supports.
+- ContentFilteredTopic interfaces can be used only if rmw implementation supports.
 - If rmw implementation does not support ContentFilteredTopic interfaces, filtering will be done internally on subscriber side in `rcl`.
 - It can create/destroy ContentFilteredTopic based on parent topic.
 - It can set/get the filter_expression and expression_parameters for ContentFilteredTopic.
 - Filtering expression and expression parameters can be set and get at runtime.
-  - As decribed above, according to DDS specification, it implies that filtering expression may not be able to be changed dynamically.
-But to support requirements in ROS2, it must support dynamic reconfiguration for filtering expression and paramter.
+  - As described above, according to DDS specification, it implies that filtering expression may not be able to be changed dynamically.
+But to support requirements in ROS2, it should be able to support dynamic reconfiguration for filtering expression and parameter.
 - Filtering goal id for action `feedback` and `status` will be done ROS2 system.
-- User can specify node name and parameter name to filter the parameter evetns.
+- User can specify node name and parameter name to filter the parameter events.
-- Filtering expression and parameter grammer will be the same with DDS standard between `rcl` and `rmw`.
+- Filtering expression and parameter grammar will be the same with DDS standard.

 ### Proposal

-#### Namespace

-Since ContentFilteredTopic is based on parent topic (more like base topic), it will create ContentFilteredTopic internally, not exposed as ordinary topic.

 #### Action